mdk4if/ghost.nvim/README.md

    The first launch will automatically download and install the plugins.

 3. **Optional Font**:
-   For the best experience, install a Nerd Font (e.g., FiraCode Nerd Font) and set it in the `options.lua` file:
+   For the best experience, install a Nerd Font (e.g., FiraCode Nerd Font) and set it in the `options.lua` file if using GUI apps like [Neovide](https://neovide.dev/):
    ```lua
    opt.guifont = "FiraCode Nerd Font:h12"
    ```